Maurice Smith (fighter): Kickboxing career

-Mixed martial arts career
+Professional Wrestling career

 Smith had his first contact with mixed rules of fight, when he was invited in November 1989 by the Japanese professional wrestling promotion UWF Newborn.
-He was scheduled to face up-and-coming wrestler Masakatsu Funaki in a mixed rules fight, but his opponent got injured and was replaced with training partner Minoru Suzuki.
+The UWF was a pioneering shoot-style wrestling promotion that presented realistic, combat-oriented matches, while the outcomes and storylines were predetermined.
+The event was U-COSMOS, where UWF wrestlers would face challengers of other martial arts and combat sports.
+He was scheduled to face up-and-coming wrestler Masakatsu Funaki in a mixed rules fight at, but his opponent got injured and was replaced with training partner Minoru Suzuki.
 During the fight, Smith kept negating Suzuki's takedown attempts by employing the pro wrestling-ruled rope scapes and a rudimentary sprawl ability, knocking him out several times with strike before finishing him with a right punch at the fourth round.
 The event sold out the Tokyo Dome and broke record gates.

 On October 4, 1992, Smith would face Funaki in an exhibition fight for Pro Wrestling Fujiwara Gumi, ending in a draw.

+Mixed martial arts career

 In 1993, Smith debuted for the mixed martial arts promotion Pancrase founded by Funaki and Suzuki.
+Here, despite using the shoot wrestling ruleset, the fights were legitimate competitive bouts rather than predetermined matches.
 He took part in a kickboxing rules fight against Suzuki in the event Yes, We Are Hybrid Wrestlers 3.
 Later, he was scheduled to compete in a special rules MMA fight, in which the first and third rounds would be fought wearing boxing gloves, the second and fourth barehanded, and the fifth with only Smith wearing them.
 However, Smith lost the fight when Suzuki took him down at round 3 and made him tap to an armbar.

 The next year, he took part in the King of Pancrase tournament.
 Maurice beat Takaku Fuke on the first round but fell to Ken Shamrock via arm triangle choke.
 He would go to lose twice to Bas Rutten, however his loss to Shamrock was more instrumental to his career, as he became friends with him and was sent to his dojo in United States, the Lion's Den, to learn proper MMA.
 There he met Frank Shamrock, who he formed a close relationship with.
 Shamrock and Smith worked synergistically; Shamrock, a submission specialist, improved Smith's ground game, while Smith in return improved Shamrock's striking.
 Along with Japanese fighter Tsuyoshi Kohsaka, who had befriended Frank after a fight between them in Fighting Network RINGS, Smith and Shamrock eventually formed their own MMA team, called the Alliance.